poediscord/poediscordbot/readme.md

 - Various config options in `config.py`

 ### Future Work
+- Configuration rework
+    - From "Key":"True" to "Key" only
+    - Py3.5: not all configs are returned although they are available
 - Refine Offense output
     - Poison/Ignite and Dots in general are crude
     - Only show crit stats when they are above threshholds